mediacloud/sous-chef-kitchen/docker/README.md

 # Demo Deployment Steps
-This is how Paige set this up during dev. - Everything here is set up to be run from the project root.
+This a reproducable process for dev deployment. - Everything here is set up to be run from the project root.

 ### Setup, Fetch secrets.